Biber (Rhine)

-River
+Course

-On its way to the Rhine, the Biber crosses the Swiss-German border three times.
+On its way to the Rhine, the Biber crosses the Germany–Switzerland border three times.
 The source of the Biber is near Watterdingen in the municipality Tengen, in the Hegau, Germany.
 Then the Biber flows through the town of Blumenfeld, where she falls over the Blumenfeld waterfall.
 After Beuren, the Riedgraben flows in from the left.
 In Büßlingen, the Körbelbach flows in from the right.
-After that, it crosses the border into Switzerland, where it flows through the former municipalities of Hofen and Bibern, before flowing through Thayngen, the seat of the former Reiat district.
+After that, it crosses the border into Switzerland, where it flows through the former municipalities of Hofen and Bibern, forming a short stretch of the Swiss-German border before flowing through Thayngen, the seat of the former Reiat district.
 Shortly after Thayngen, the Biber leaves Switzerland and flows through Bietingen and Randegg, where the Dorfbach joins, coming from Gottmadingen.
 Then it crosses the border again and the last kilometers flow through the upper part of the canton of Schaffhausen, through the municipalities of Buch and Ramsen.
 It flows into the Rhine at Biber Mill, west of Hemishofen.